quinnnaira/Quinnnaira-store/README.md

 # Quinnnaira store

-A Ecommerce Website made with React.js Framework.
+An Ecommerce Website made with React.js Framework.